 2) Briefly describe up your point of view about the piece.
 What are the major themes you hope to explore?
 Explain how these themes relate to you and your artistic vision.

 3) Please attach or link one work of art (painting, sculpture, photograph, piece of architecture, installation, song, movie, cartoon, poem, etc) that best encapsulates your vision of the play.
-Explain why you chose this work.
+Explain why you chose this work and how it relates to your point of view.

 4) What is your desired space for your project?
 How would you use your particular space to execute your point of view?
 What is your envisioned audience/performer relationship?

 5) Lab shows are inherently performed with a limited budget and limited resources.
-While sound, lights, and limited scenerey are somewhat available, these projects succeed best when they can be executed in a minimalist way.
+While sound, lights, and limited scenery are somewhat available, these projects succeed best when they can be executed in a minimalist way.
 How does minimalism serve your piece?

 6) Describe how you plan to use the rehearsal process to realize your vision.
 What thoughts would you share with your cast as you begin rehearsals?
-How might you work with actors in helping them with their acting technique?
-What thoughts would you share with your cast as you begin rehearsals?
+How will you work with actors?
+What techniques will you use for developing character and performance?

 6) Discuss how this project fits within your overall educational project at Skidmore.